FriendlyUser1/Discord-Bot-Client/README.md

 You will need to install [`Node.JS`] and make a [bot] for the program to run

-1. Download this Git and extract it into a folder
+1. Download zip from [releases] and extract it into a folder
-2. Create a text file called `token.txt` and type your bot's token in the file
+2. Create a text file called `token.txt` in the folder and type your bot's token in it
-3. run `start.bat` to compile and run the program
+3. Run `start.bat` to compile and run the program

 ## Usage